 Tell your teen that when they stand before a group, they are not delivering a formal pronouncement, it’s more like having a friendly discussion.
 They are sharing information— and the emphasis should be on the sharing.
 Having a conversational frame of mind makes the whole process less stressful and more enjoyable for both the speaker and the audience.
 Yes, when they give a speech, they are taking the conversation up a notch from a one-on-one, but it’s still a conversation even when it’s one-to-many.

 When someone stands up to speak, more than their words are on display.
 People will take in your kid’s appearance along with their delivery.
 Make sure your teen dresses to fit the occasion.
-Ask the person in charge what the dress code is and remind your teen to follow it.
+Your teen doesn’t know what to wear on stage while speaking?
+Have them ask the person in charge what the dress code is and remind your teen to follow it.
 If unsure, it’s usually safer to be too dressed up than to be too casual.
 What they wear should not only fit the occasion, it should fit them.
 Heels that are too high or a belt that is too tight add unnecessary anxiety.
 Comfortable clothes help to make for a comfortable speaker.

 Discourage the back channel